All Episodes

 You know, it is okay for a woman to be all the woman that she wants to be, especially in the workplace.

-They can dress any way they care to or dare to, and the men have to just behave unnaturally, walking around with downcast eyes, or or either be punished.
+And the men have to just behave unnaturally, walking around with downcast eyes, or either be punished.

-I am so tired of men having to behave unnaturally and uh out of fear of being penalized by a feminized society.
+I am so tired of men having to behave unnaturally and out of fear of being penalized by a feminized society.

 It's just ridiculous.